Monday, October 13, 2025

 The Latest Clash Between Sam Altman and Elon Musk

-At Squaredtech, we have been following the growing tension between OpenAI CEO Sam Altman and Tesla, SpaceX, and X owner Elon Musk.
+At Squaredtech, we have been following closely the growing tension between OpenAI CEO Sam Altman and Tesla, SpaceX, and X owner Elon Musk.
 Their latest public exchange began after a major Microsoft announcement sent ripples through the artificial intelligence industry.
 Microsoft CEO Satya Nadella revealed that OpenAI’s newest AI model, GPT-5, will soon be integrated across several flagship Microsoft products, including Microsoft 365 Copilot, GitHub Copilot, and Azure AI Foundry.

 Read More About Our Article of OpenAI ChatGPT-5 Upgrade: ChatGPT Now Feels Like Talking to a Real Expert Published on August 9th, 2025 SquaredTech